 Clients may delegate the execution of FX transactions to LAM.
 In such cases, LAM (as agent) will arrange for its FX Advisory Group to execute spot FX transactions in unrestricted currencies on the terms that LAM has negotiated through the FX Advisory Group at the client's custodian bank or through a third-party broker, depending upon the instructions LAM receives from the client.
+LAM may charge a fee for the execution of spot FX transactions, in addition to its regular advisory fee.
 When actively managing FX trades across numerous accounts, LAM may (through instructions to counterparties or on its own) net client purchases and client sales in the same currency to reduce LAM's clients' transaction costs.
 Because of various limitations imposed by non-U.S. authorities and other parties, transactions in restricted currencies will continue to be effected by each client's custodian pursuant to standing instructions.
 Each client's custodian also will be responsible for executing all other types of FX transactions pursuant to standing instructions, such as those related to dividend and interest repatriation.